robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

 Here FR is defined as :math:`1 - w_{hin_{0}}`, which is the same as :math:`\sum_{i}^{n} w_{res_{i}}`.

-More in general, for every additional map you wish to add in a model, add a tuple with the name of the desired map and as value a function callback that accepts the current dictionary with result maps and returns a new map to add to this dictionary.
+More in general, for every additional map you wish to add, add a tuple with the name of the desired map and as value a function callback that accepts the current dictionary with result maps and returns a new map to add to this dictionary.